Patient Care: (440) 290-5575

 • Personal statement

-• Graduate from an approved American dental school
+• Proof of graduation from an accredited dental school or its equivalent

 • Appropriate academic performance demonstrated in transcripts of individual courses